 The financing of the supplementary medical insurance system is essentially different from that for the cash benefit and hospital insurance programs in several fundamental respects.
-First, the premium rate for any period is required by law to be set at such an amount that income from premiums and Government matching contributions accrued in the period is estimated to be sufficient to cover the benefit payments and processing costs related to all services furnished during that period.
+First, the premium rate for any period is required by law to be set at such an amount that income from premiums and government matching contributions accrued in the period is estimated to be sufficient to cover the benefit payments and processing costs related to all services furnished during that period.
 In this way, those enrolled in the program during any period for which a particular premium rate is applicable will, as a group, pay for half the cost of the services that they as a group receive during that period.

-Second, the financing of the program is set only for short periods into the future, so that there is no need for long-term projections of the experience of the program.
+Second, the financing of the program is set only for short periods into the future, so that no long-range projections of the experience of the program are prepared.
 (The premium rate for each fiscal-year period is promulgated before the January 1 that precedes the beginning of such year.)
-Further, there is no natural accumulation of an excess of income over disbursements as the covered population matures.
-Consequently, there is greater urgency that the cash income exceed the cash disbursements in the period for which the experience is projected, although the natural lag in the payment of benefits results in a cash surplus which provides some margin to insure enough assets on hand at any time to pay benefits should the premium prove inadequate by a small margin.
+The cash income should exceed the cash disbursements in the period for which the experience is projected; the natural lag in the payment of benefits results in a cash surplus which provides some margin to insure enough assets on hand at any time to pay benefits should the premium prove inadequate by a moderate amount.
 In addition, a contingency reserve of approximately \$342 million was authorized, to be available until December 31, 1969, as further assurance that there would be enough assets available to the program to be able to pay benefits if the premium rate is inadequate.

 Because the supplementary medical insurance program is self-supporting, if there were no lag in payments or if there were no contingency fund available, the premium rate would have to contain a substantial margin to insure adequacy.
-The contingency fund was authorized solely to allow the premium rate to be set at a level consistent with the best estimate that can be made of the actual accrued experience anticipated.
+The contingency fund was authorized so that the premium rate could be set without regard to providing for a large margin for contingencies and, therefore, the premium rate could be set in accordance with the actual accrued experience anticipated.
 Under these circumstances, the enrollees during the period to which a particular premium rate is applicable will, as a group, pay for half the cost of the services received by them during this period, instead of their being required to contribute to building surplus funds for the program.

 As a result of the foregoing considerations, the actuarial status of the supplementary medical insurance system and the solvency of its trust fund can be assessed only on an accrual basis-that is, on the basis of all obligations for future payment of benefits, in addition to those already paid.
 The liability of the system that is outstanding at any time for benefits that will be paid as a result of services already performed is referred to as "benefits incurred but unpaid."
 This liability results from the delays in the program as between the date on which services are performed and the date benefits based on these services are paid from the trust fund.
-These delays are due to the tendency of enrollees to accumulate a number of bills before submitting a claim, the time required by physicians and enrollees to complete the claim forms and submit them to the carriers, and the time required by the carriers to adjudicate and process the claims.
+These delays are due to the tendency of enrollees to acccumulate a number of bills before submitting a claim, the time required by physicians and enrollees to complete the claim forms and submit them to the carriers, and the time required by the carriers to adjudicate and process the claims.